 If you were unable to make a down payment or made a small down payment, you may owe more in the first few years of owning your car than it's worth.
 You may also find that you owe more than your car is worth during the first several months of a loan term of 60 months or longer.
 In the event of an accident, where it’s declared a total loss, or ‘totaled,’ insurance will only pay the market value of the car, not what you owe.
 With high interest rates and long terms on auto loans, the check from the insurance company does not always cover enough to pay off the loan.
 That would leave you making a monthly payment on the balance of the loan with no car.
-GAP insurance is coverage that can help cover this ‘gap’ between market value and what you owe.
+In this scenario, GAP auto insurance would cover the difference, minus any deductible.

 Should You Get GAP Insurance?

 Your lender may require that you obtain GAP insurance if you are leasing a new vehicle, and it’s highly recommended on any vehicle if you didn’t put 20% down, or your term is sixty months or longer.
 If you already purchased your automobile, the best thing to do is to check the value of your vehicle.
 There are several online resources and it will take into consideration your make, year, mileage and features.
 If you look at the fair market value of what it would cost to purchase the car (not the trade-in value), that should give you a ballpark figure of what an insurance provider would pay.